Allowing public (unauthenticated) access

 Assign the Cloud Run IAM Invoker role to the allUsers member type

-You can allow unauthenticated invocations to a service by assigning the Cloud Run Invoker IAM role to the allUsers member type.
+You can allow public access to a service by assigning the Cloud Run Invoker IAM role to the allUsers member type.

 You must have the run.services.setIamPolicy permission to configure authentication on a Cloud Run service.
-This permission is included in both the Owner and Cloud Run Admin roles.
+This permission is included in the Cloud Run Admin role.
 See Cloud Run IAM roles for the full list of roles and their associated permissions.

 For an existing Cloud Run service: